robbert-harms/MDT/docs/configuration.rst

 Configuration
 #############
 The default configuration can be viewed in your home folder in ``.mdt/<version>/mdt.default.conf``.
-This file is merely there for reference and is not read by MDT (rather, the shown defaults are loaded within MDT).
+This file is merely there for reference and is not read by MDT (rather, those defaults are loaded within MDT).
 To override the default configuration you can copy this file to ``.mdt/<version>/mdt.conf`` and set (only) the options you wish to override.
 These configuration files change the configuration of MDT at application startup, to apply a new configuration file you will need to restart MDT.